 The chief executive officer shall ensure that a prisoner discharged from a prison is adequately clothed in other than prison clothing and may authorise expenditure either from the prisoner’s own moneys held on his behalf at the prison, or from any moneys available to the chief executive officer for that purpose.

-[Regulation 34 amended in Gazette 11 Dec 1987 p.
+[Regulation 34 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475.]

 35. Prisoner’s property